VidarHUN/coverage-test/README.md

 - Simple pipeline to build, test and deploy a kubernetes web app on the web
 - Travis CI
 - If we have time and patience helm.

+### TODO

+- Add auto publish to docker images
+- Write some deployments
+- Find out, how to make GCP patterns